textileio/community/docs/hub/app-apis.md

 User groups are non-admin groups of users (e.g. app users or beta users) that you want to provide restricted access to your Hub APIs.
 For each user group you want, you create a single _user group key_ that will be used by all members of the group to access your API endpoint (developer or organization).
 For example, your app can create Buckets and Threads on behalf of your user that they sign on device with their own identity.

-#### Managing User Group Keys
+#### Creating User Group keys

 To create a new _user group key_ using `hub key create` and selecting the `user group` option.
 If you are buiding an app in an organization, use `hub key create --org=<name>` to link a new key to the organization not your personal account.
 There is currently no migration tools, so we recommend creating a new organization or using an existing organization when starting a new app (see [Organizations](../hub/accounts.md))

+#### Non-signing User Group keys

+You can use insecure keys with the API by creating non-signing keys.
+These keys are meant to use during development only.
+Read the tutorial on [development mode](../tutorials/hub/development-mode.md) to use these keys.

+#### Updating User Group keys

 You can replace your keys in your app at any time and the user will still have access to their Threads and Buckets as long as the key is connected to the same developer or organization.
 If you fully delete your account or organization, data replicated on IPFS through the _user group key_ will **also be removed**.
 So if you remove your account, we highly encourage you to replicate the data on an external IPFS node, provide tools for your users to export or replicate their own account data, or host external Thread Services to migrate your user Thread replication to.

 Also see [Identity tutorial](../tutorials/hub/libp2p-identities.md) and how to use identity providers such as 3Box with user group keys.

 _[See CLI commands](../hub/cli/hub_keys.md)_

-### Domain whitelisting

-If you are building a web application, you can use domain whitelisting to access the same resources without embedding keys in your application.
-You can track the release of [domain whitelisting here](https://github.com/textileio/textile/issues/109).

 ## App APIs